 That was the biggest waterfall of this canyon tour (there would be a bigger one in the afternoon, which I’ll detail later in the blog post.
 From this point on we had another eight abseils down waterfalls of varying sizes and technicality.
 The boys taught me a few of the ropes and harnessing techniques.
 By the end of the canyoning, I was improving my technique at abseiling and feeling more comfortable with the movements.

 This canyon is only accessible to those who abseil down the waterfalls.
 The sides of the gorge are too steep for hikers to reach.
 The boys explained to me that there are only a few people who have actually been in that canyon.
 It’s a unique feeling to be somewhere so wild, where only a handful of people have ever set foot.
 These were some of my favorite parts of the canyon, but to be honest every single corner we turned was another epic display of the power of water and time.

-There wasn’t just abseiling on this tour.
-There were a few moments where we took the express route down to a lower level by cliff jumping into the pool below.
-It’s always nice to have a guide in these situations so you know exactly whee to jump to avoid any rocks or shallow waters.
+There wasn’t just abseiling on this madeira tour.
+There were a few moments when we took the express route down to a lower level by cliff-jumping into the pool below.
+It’s always nice to have a guide in these situations so you know exactly where to jump to avoid any rocks or shallow waters.